Sick Pay Insurance

 Deferred Period

-Your set deferred period is how long you can survive on other financial means before your policy pays out.
-Some insurers refer to it as a waiting period.
+The deferred period is the length of time you have to wait before your policy pays out.
+It’s also known as a waiting period.

 Indexation